gjacobrobertson/qsexam/README.md

-By default this will start the service at 'http://localhost:8000/qsexam' A JSON representation of Stores can be found at 'stores/show/?q=<Store Name>' Additionally, the JSON can be wrapped in a JavaScript callback function with the callback paramater, e.g. 'http://localhost:8000/qsexam/store/show/?q=Atlanta&callback=callback1'.
+By default this will start the service at 'http://localhost:8000/qsexam' A JSON representation of Stores can be found at 'stores/show/?q=<Store Name>' Additionally, the JSON can be wrapped in a JavaScript callback function with the callback parameter, e.g. 'http://localhost:8000/qsexam/store/show/?q=Atlanta&callback=callback1'.
 This is useful for GWT clients to be able to make cross site requests to a remote server running the service.

 ## Web Application